PaulGregor/crowdin-cli-py/README.md

 5. Create new Pull Request

 ## Changelog
+**Version 0.95.3** - 20.04.2016:

+* During download process directories for translations file will be created if not exist.

 **Version 0.95.2** - 19.11.2015:

 * Error with finding translations files path on Python 2.7 have been fixed.